 Parallel to the stope production, there is the normal ore development on the sub-levels.
-For 60 meters advance per month and 3 operating drifts per mining panel, a total of 200 tpd is achievable per area.
+At an advance rate of 60 meters per month and 3 operating drifts per mining panel, a total of 200 tpd can be achieved per area.